 Decisions about how and where funding should be invested are made through the NJTPA's planning and capital programming process.
 The process is conducted in cooperation with the subregions, the New Jersey Department of Transportation (NJDOT), NJ TRANSIT, the Port Authority of New York & New Jersey and other regional partners, with input from the public.
-This section describes three key elements of this process, often called the "project pipeline": the Long Range Transportation Plan (LRTP), the Study & Development (S&D) Program and the Transportation Improvement Program (TIP).
+This section describes NJTPA's planning activities and three key elements of the capital programming process, often called the "project pipeline": the Long Range Transportation Plan (LRTP), the Study & Development (S&D) Program and the Transportation Improvement Program (TIP).